BetterDiscord/docs/docs/themes/intermediate/user.md

 }
 ```

 Since `red` is not a valid border size, the whole `border` property value is considered invalid.
-This can lead to misstyled or broken looking elements.
+This can lead to miss styled or broken looking elements.
 An easy way around this is to double define your style.

 ```css
 :root {